D221/convert_to_opus/README.md

 # convert_to_opus

-convert_to_opus is a Python GUI program that converts directories of audio files to [opus](https://opus-codec.org/).
+convert_to_opus is a Python GUI program for converting audio file directories to [opus](https://opus-codec.org/) audio format.

 ## Features

-- Ability to select if you want to keep original files
+- You can choose whether or not you want to preserve the original files
-- The ability to select the bitrate
+- The ability to choose the bitrate
-- Support for most known audio file types
+- The majority of commonly used audio file forms are supported

 ## Screenshots

 ![ScreenShot1](https://raw.github.com/D221/convert_to_opus/master/screenshots/windows.png)

 ![ScreenShot2](https://raw.github.com/D221/convert_to_opus/master/screenshots/linux.png)